yehezkielbs/telemetry_gem/README.md

 	$ telemetryd.rb -k

 Omitting the -d will start the process in the foreground and log to stdout.
 This is useful for debugging your config file.
+The daemon can be started with -o to run once and exit.

 ## Contributing